 In Prague, beer gardens are abundant.
-What exactly is a beer garden though?
-A Czech-style beer garden is often found in or near a park; you sit at a picnic table arm and arm with local drinking companions.
 The most popular beer gardens, Letná and Riegrovy Sady are definitely worth a visit, but are usually packed in the summer.
 What follows is the best of Prague’s lesser-known beer gardens.
 These beer gardens definitely have an alternative vibe and rich cultural program.

 Tiskárna na vzduchu is a different kind of beer garden.
 Sure you can sit under the stars and drink beers to your heart’s content, but there’s a lot more to do than just that.
 Tiskárna na vzduchu – butting up to Stromovka Park, the largest park in the city – is a lively cultural center of sorts open from spring to fall.
 During the 2015 season alone they organized a mind-blowing number of events, about 100 in all, ranging from electro swing parties to movie screenings and even a finger food festival.
 As a bonus, they have on tap one of the best Czech micobrews, Polička.